There's no way this can live up to the hype, right?

 can i still get baked and wander around vibrantly coloured alien worlds? i can? sold

-― I dont want my hamster to eat meat cuz it could think im food (bizarro gazzara), Thursday, 3 March 2016 16:54 (five years ago) link
+― I dont want my hamster to eat meat cuz it could think im food (bizarro gazzara), Thursday, 3 March 2016 16:54 (seven years ago) link

 Bizarro I have this great Will Wright game from 2008 I think you might really like--I can let you have it for cheap